Lithium-ion batteries

 battery slowly but systematically break apart and join

-themselves together into different chemicals, producing a stream of positively
+themselves together to make other chemicals, producing a stream of positively

 charged particles called ions and negatively charged electrons.
 The